 More stories you can read on the download pages.
 If you are new here and don’t understand time/location, go to the ‘history’ link on this site.

-The old Limbabwe releases are offered randomly in the navigation on you’re right.
+The old Limbabwe releases are offered Alphabetic in a list bottom page.
 Not in order of catalog number.
 Few releases where already available as free download elsewhere.
 I ‘stole’ these files and use them here.
 Saved me some time.
 Uhhhh, stealing?
 I just take my own material back!
 Again: I do not mind others offering free downloads from Limbabwe music.
 I will take action if I notice mafia asholes taking commercial advantages of this.
 I am in this bizznix for 30 years.
 Got my contacts.
 I will find you.
 Downloader: do not pay for Limbabwe music!

 Every download starts with an introduction page linked here in the download section menu.
 On this page you find the tracklist, information about the release and band plus the link to the file.
 Since this is my site, expect a personal touch, memories and stories.
 You will get a nice feel of that time along with the music you download.
 Ignore the other sites and articles about Limbabwe and that period.
 These pages are full with wrong information and lies.
 Here is the direct source, Limbabwe itself with the real story and original music.

 Bands/artists who published more than one product on Limbabwe will have all downloads together on one page.
 Plus for the ‘greedy – I wanna have it all’ one file that contains their complete Limbabwe catalogue.

-If you have problems downloading or find broken links please report: matskilimbabwecom
+If you have problems downloading or find broken links please report: contact